 - Obtain the signature(s) from the primary employing dean/director/department head;

 - Obtain the signature(s) from the secondary employing dean/director/department head;

 - Obtain approval from the Office of Sponsored Research Accounting Services if the secondary employment is Contract and Grant funded;

 - Obtain approval from ODL if budget is from ODL.

-- Attach the completed Dual Compensation Request/Approval form to the pPAF and submit to the Office of Faculty Development and Advancement, if secondary employment is faculty, or Human Resources, if secondary employment is non-faculty, for final action and processing.
-The pPAF is sent to HR.
+- Submit the completed Dual Compensation Request/Approval form to the Office of Faculty Development and Advancement, if primary employment is faculty, or Human Resources, if primary employment is non-faculty, for final action and processing.
+The personnel action form is sent to HR.

 Employment Outside the University

-For any secondary employment by an employer other than the University, the faculty member should fill out the Faculty Outside Activity Statement form (http://fda.fsu.edu/Faculty-Employment/Appointments).
+For any secondary employment by an employer other than the University, faculty members should fill out the Faculty Outside Activity Statement form prior to engaging in the outside employment.